 Almost half of genetics graduates are in employment six months after graduation.
-Of these, around 15% enter professional and technical occupations, such as laboratory technician, and 10% work in scientific research and analysis.
+Of these, more than a quarter enter scientific, professional and technical occupations, such as laboratory technician.

-A significant amount, at nearly 40%, of genetics graduates go on to further study following their course, with just over 4% of those combining work and study.
+A significant amount, at nearly 40%, of genetics graduates go on to further study.

 Find out what other science graduates are doing six months after finishing their degrees in What Do Graduates Do?